Tuesday, October 15, 2024

 Final Doom as a whole felt like that notably increased.
 Sigil difficulty wise is kinda in the middle of that.
 Legacy of Rust is hands down the hardest.
 Usually the newest campaigns aren't that great among their remastered games.
 I will say this deserves to be among their best newer campaigns they done.
 You could argue with insanity that happens it could had some Serious Sam inspiration.

-Essentially episodes 5 and 6 for Doom.
-Which makes also having Sigil 1 and 2 a bit awkward.
+Legacy of Rust actually a new Doom II campaign Which makes also having Sigil 1 and 2 a bit awkward.
 This felt like all the other campaigns combined into something truly amazing.
 Just when you thought Doom ran out of tricks.
 You clearly haven't played Legacy of Rust!!!
 This blew my mind on so many levels as I was playing it.

 Considering you get a lot more enemies than you regularly get within levels.
 A particular levels has over five hundred enemies no joke.
 This would be rookie numbers to final levels in Serious Sam series.
 Which usually has a few thousands of enemies.
 The maps kept getting more ambitious in some way.
 Legacy of Rust pushed it to a level I never thought exists outside modding.